Deep-Learning-Project-FastMRI/fastMRI_deep_learning/README.md

 [the fastMRI dataset page](https://fastmri.med.nyu.edu/).
 Publications associated with the fastMRI project can be found
 [at the end of this README](#list-of-papers).

-This repository contains convenient PyTorch data loaders, subsampling functions, evaluation metrics, and reference implementations of simple baseline methods.
-It also contains implementations for methods in some of the publications of the fastMRI project.

-## Documentation

 ### The fastMRI Dataset